Nanny Work Agreement

 - The Employee will maintain a mileage log and submit it to the Employer for reimbursement at the end of the week.
 Trips longer than 20 miles round trip require prior approval via phone, text, or email from at least one Employer.

-- PAID VACATION: The Employee will receive a general total of two weeks of paid vacation per year.
+- PAID VACATION: The Employee will receive 10 days of paid vacation per calendar year.
 The Employee must notify the Employer of vacation dates at least one month in advance.
-Vacation days do not accumulate and roll over from year to year.
+Unused vacation days will roll over to the following year, up to a maximum accumulation of 20 days total.

-- SICK LEAVE: The Employee will receive one week of sick leave in a given calendar year.
+- SICK LEAVE: The Employee will receive 5 days of sick leave in a given calendar year.
 The Employee agrees to use best efforts to notify the Employer at least 12 hours in advance before being absent due to illness.
+Unused sick leave will roll over to the following year, up to a maximum accumulation of 10 days total.
 The Employee understands that the Employer does not provide medical insurance.

 - ONE CHILD: The weekly compensation for standard nanny duties will be a salary of $